Renardo1985/phase-1-project/README.md

 This is a work in progress web application that i am building for my wife.
 She has statrted a pastry company and wanted me to build a web page for her.
 The main purpose for web application  is to select and order different baked goods of different quantities.

+## Features

+>> View Different pastries items in different category
+>> Add/Delete View items in Cart.
+>> Rate each item with star rating
+>> Check-Out section with basic form submission
+>> Contact section with a basic form submission

 ## Getting Started

 First install JSON Server.